001. INTRODUCTION: Election Officer Basics

 The ExpressVote ballot marking device is the easiest piece of equipment to set up in the polling place.
 All you have to do is remove it from its case, plug it in, unlock it, and turn it on.
 It’s that simple.

-Again, you will have a one-page guide with step-by-step instructions.
+Again, you will have a guide with step-by-step instructions.

 019. OPENING PROCEDURES: DS200 Digital Scanner